 The primary regulatory body in Europe is the European Commission, which has adopted numerous directives and has promulgated standards regulating the design, manufacture, clinical trials, labeling and adverse event reporting for medical devices.
 Devices that comply with the requirements of a relevant directive will be entitled to bear the European Conformity Marking, or CE Mark, indicating that the device conforms to the essential requirements of the applicable directives and, accordingly, can be commercially distributed throughout the member states of the European Union, and other countries that comply with or mirror these directives.
 The method of assessing conformity varies depending on the type and class of the product, but normally involves a combination of self-assessment by the manufacturer and a third-party assessment by a notified body, an independent and neutral institution appointed by a country to conduct the conformity assessment.
 This third-party assessment may consist of an audit of the manufacturer's quality system, review of technical documentation, and specific testing of the manufacturer's device.
 Such an assessment may be required in order for a manufacturer to commercially distribute the product throughout these countries.
 ISO 13485 certification is a voluntary standard.
 Quality systems that implement relevant harmonized standards establish the presumption of conformity with the essential requirements for a CE Mark.
-We have the authorization to affix the CE Mark to ouroxygen therapy products and to commercialize our devices in the European Union.
+We have the authorization to affix the CE Mark to our oxygen therapy products and to commercialize our devices in the European Union.
 Our ISO 13485 certification was issued on April 21, 2005 and our EC-Certificate was issued on March 16, 2007.
-The final form of the European Medical Device Regulation, which will replace Europe's Medical Device Directive, entered into force on May 25, 2017 and its full application will be on May 26, 2020.
+The final form of the European Medical Device Regulation, which will replace Europe's Medical Device Directive, entered into force on May 25, 2017 and its full application is expected to be on May 26, 2021.
 The Medical Device Regulation will apply in parallel with the Medical Device Directive for a transition period of three years.

 Inogen has sold products in Canada since 2006 when we obtained our Medical Device License after obtaining appropriate licensure, accreditation, and meeting ISO Standard 13485.
-As of January 1, 2019, Health Canada implemented the MDSAP as the sole mechanism for manufacturers to demonstrate compliance with the quality management system requirements of the Medical Device Regulations, replacing the Canadian Medical Devices Conformity Assessment System (CMDCAS) program.
-Inogen complies with MDSAP as of January 1, 2019.
+As of January 1, 2019, Health Canada implemented the Medical Device Single Audit Program (MDSAP) as the sole mechanism for manufacturers to demonstrate compliance with the quality management system requirements of the Medical Device Regulations, replacing the Canadian Medical Devices Conformity Assessment System (CMDCAS) program.
+Inogen has been in compliance with the MDSAP since its implementation on January 1, 2019 and believes it is still in compliance with these regulations.